vefja/vpt/README.md

 # Elements
-Elements is a package manager coded in Python and GoLang.
-And as packages it has tiny shell scripts.
+Elements is a package manager with the focus on speed and ease of use.

 ## Installing Elements

 ### Dependencies
-In order to compile and use Elements, the following packages are needed `python 3.10`(may work with 3.9 but it is untested), `pip` `colorama` `requests`
+In order to use Elements, the following packages are needed `python 3.10`(may work with 3.9 but it is untested), `pip` `colorama` `requests`

 ### Precompiled binary
 This is actually the method that Elements itself uses